sidtr0/the-school-connect/DOCUMENTATION.md

 ## Setup

 A lot of the project was built on Ubuntu, a Linux distribution but this guide assumes that you have a Windows OS (any version should work), a working browser, command prompt (or terminal) and a knowledge of how directory path works (won't need it much, but still helpful!).
-Also, a text editor should also be used.
+Also, it'll be a good idea to use a text editor.
 I've used Sublime Text for the project.
-Do note that the screenshots are from Linux but you should hve no trouble following them.
+Do note that the screenshots are from Linux but you should have no trouble following them.

 Also, install NodeJS on your system which should install NPM automatically.
 Link to install NodeJS: https://nodejs.org/en/